Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: Phantom crossing theories

 Nonetheless, one can carefully check that the perturbation equation for $j=1+3\varepsilon(q-1/2)$ cosmological solution correctly reduces to the perturbation equation for $j=1$ cosmological solution when one substitutes $\varepsilon=0$, ensuring consistency.

-The region of stability for an almost $\Lambda$CDM-like phantom crossing cosmology with a small value of $\varepsilon$ like $\varepsilon=10^{-2}$, comes out to be almost the same as that of the exact $\Lambda$CDM-like cosmology.
+We remind the reader again about the fact that the application of the Routh-Hurwitz stability criteria, in our approach, provides only an \emph{instantaneous} stability criteria.
+At each $q$-slice, the Routh-Hurwitz criteria singles out a region in the $r-m$ plane, which changes over different $q$-slices.
+The region in the $r-m$ plane at various $q$-slices, for a small value of $\varepsilon$ like $\varepsilon=10^{-2}$, comes out to be almost the same as that of the exact $\Lambda$CDM-like cosmology.
 Nonetheless, we present the 2-dimensional screenshots for six different $q$-slices in Fig.\ref{fig:stability_region (almost)}.

 However, the very different behaviour in the theory space $r$-$m$ of the almost $\Lambda$CDM-like phantom crossing $f(R)$ cosmological solutions, as compared to the exact $\Lambda$CDM-mimicking $f(R)$ cosmological solutions, implies that they respond differently to small homogeneous and isotropic perturbations.
 Firstly, for almost $\Lambda$CDM-like phantom crossing $f(R)$ cosmological solutions in the theory space that starts below the $m=0$ line is already unstable with respect to small homogeneous and isotropic perturbations at $q\gtrsim0.5$.
-However, as seen from Fig.\ref{fig:almost_LCDM_mimicking_m(r)s_forward}, even if a solution starts above the $m=0$ line, it ends up below the $m=0$ line pretty fast.
-Looking at Fig.\ref{fig:stability_region (almost)}, one can see that the region of the phase space $r$-$m$-$q$ below the $m=0$ line, which is characterized by stability with respect to small homogeneous and isotropic perturbations, shrinks with decreasing $q$.
-Qualitatively, then, one can conclude that it is highly likely for such a solution to run into a region of the phase space characterized by instability with respect to small homogeneous and isotropic perturbations.
+However, as seen from Fig.\ref{fig:almost_LCDM_mimicking_m(r)s_forward}, even if a solution starts above the $m=0$ line, it ends up below the $m=0$ line quickly.
+From Fig.\ref{fig:stability_region (almost)}, one can see that the region of the phase space $r$-$m$-$q$ below the $m=0$ line, which is characterized by stability with respect to small homogeneous and isotropic perturbations, shrinks with decreasing $q$.
+Qualitatively, one can conclude that it is highly likely for such a solution to run into a region of the phase space characterized by instability with respect to small homogeneous and isotropic perturbations.

 Physically, one can interpret the result in the following way.
 After setting $j=1+3\varepsilon(q-1/2),\,\Omega_k=0,\,w=0$ in Eq.\eqref{eq:master_eq_2}, the equation \emph{implicitly} specifies a family of $f(R)$ theories.
 Pick any particular theory at random from this family.
 The solution space of this theory can be imagined to be a phase space spanned by $\{h,h',h''\}$.
 If one wants to set initial conditions at a high redshift (say, $z\approx6$) and obtain a cosmological solution $h(z)$ that is almost $\Lambda$CDM-like (\eqref{eq:almost_LCDM}), it is most probable that one can achieve this for very fine-tuned initial conditions.
 Slight deviations in the initial conditions will result in an FLRW cosmology that can be very different.